JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 ## Planning the environment and tooling

-Before diving into the Flood API implementation, I spent some time setting up my development environment and selecting the correct tools which would enable me to effectively create the Flood API.
+Prior to diving into the Flood API implementation, I spent some time setting up my development environment and selecting the correct tools which would enable me to effectively create the Flood API.
 This section outlines the approach I took, the libraries I researched, and a couple of side tools I built along the way that ended up being quite useful, but not essential.